jimccadm/bespokerUI/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/yes-no-question-answering-app/issues) if you want to contribute.
+No requirement, intended for Single use Project but freely available to others who want to experiment with Yes/No LLMs.
 ## License
+None